 Project Contact (385) 274-6046

-This project is set to begin mid to late November 2020 and will be completed in May 2021.
+This project is set to begin October 2021 and will be completed in May 2022.

 Secondary users having a meter installed will receive written notice prior to the commencement of work taking place.
 The District has worked hard to ensure minimal impacts to residents during installation.
 The following impacts may occur during meter installation:

 A small area will be excavated to allow for installation of the meter.

 The meter will be installed within a corrugated plastic pipe that will be buried and have a purple cover that will remain visible.
 See photos below.

 Following installation, the contractor will restore landscaping.
 Depending on the time of year sod replacement may occur at a later date.

 Most installations will occur when the water is off to minimize irrigation disruptions.